osmose-qa/osmose-backend/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via an issue on github if you want to change the core.
+When contributing to this repository, please first discuss the change you wish to make via an issue on GitHub if you want to change the core.

 Feel free to submit pull requests directly for fixes.